Abhishek01samal/RusticTide/README.md

 The project started as one of my early frontend experiments and has continuously evolved as I learned new technologies, improved my development practices, and experimented with new UI concepts.

-I come up with this design for make a lond decision
+I come up with this design for make a this project with react

 The goal of RusticTide is not just to build a static website, but to explore how **design, animation, typography, interaction, and performance** can work together to create an engaging digital experience.